famliy-screen-time/familyscreentime.ca/_posts/2020-06-01-does-screen-time-predict-sedentary-behaviour-singapore-study.md

 Moderate to vigorous physical activity: >3hr screen children did 13 minutes less physical activity.

-There were no significant difference in the amount of time children spent sleeping.

-Children aged 2-3 spent an average 2.5 hours on screens per day across all devices.

-The negative association was strongest between screen time (television and handheld devices) and moderate / vigorous physical activity.

-Television was the most commonly used device and accounted for the most screen time.

-Strengths:

 This study used a longitudinal design - meaning that they studied the same children when they were young toddlers and when they were in kindergarten, in order to get more accurate results based on change within each child, and not comparing different children to one another.
 This is definitely an advantage of this study over others, which often limit the results they can get from a study by comparing children who may differ from each other in a number of ways OTHER than what the study is trying to look at.